If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 Denver is entirely landlocked, meaning that there isn’t an ocean or huge body of water anywhere near it.

-With that being said, there are still lots of lakes and rivers throughout Denver and the surrounding areas, a lot of which go right near the Rocky Mountains.
-So, you can still do fun activities like kayaking, canoeing, and even river-tubing.
+However, there are still lots of lakes and rivers throughout Denver and the surrounding areas, a lot of which go right near the Rocky Mountains.
+So, you can still do fun activities like kayaking, canoeing, and white water rafting.

 Plus, after seeing the Rocky Mountains for yourself, you won’t mind trading the ocean for this mountainous paradise.